 Standard computing technologies such as monitors, keyboards and computer mice can be challenging or impossible to operate for some individuals who are differently-abled physically.
-This can become a barrier to navigate the digital world.
+This can become a barrier to navigating the digital world.
 Fortunately, there are alternative methods which can provide support and are known as assistive technologies.
 Today, slowly but steadily, these technologies are used for browsing the web.
 While the term “assistive technology” can be applied to any device to make tasks possible or easier (such as wheelchairs and hearing aids), our blog speaks only of those assistive technologies used in replacing computing devices.

 ATIA – Following the Rules

 The Assistive Technology Industry Association (ATIA) is committed to granting access to its website to people with various physical disabilities.
 ATIA obeys the W3C’s Web Content Accessibility Guidelines (WCAG) 2.0 AA to provide accessible content.
-The following general measures are taken to ensure that the sites are accessible include but not limited to:
+The following general measures are taken to ensure that the sites are accessible include but are not limited to:

-- Images have relevant alt text
+- Images have relevant alt text.

 - Links make sense when placed in the connection of the page